Director Special Forces

-Director Special Forces (DSF) is the senior British Armed Forces officer responsible for Special Forces.
+Director Special Forces (DSF) is the senior British Armed Forces officer responsible for the United Kingdom Special Forces.
 The post is a senior role within the Ministry of Defence (MoD).
-As Director, the incumbent is responsible for the provision of United Kingdom Special Forces (UKSF) capability to MoD, and holds Operational Command for discrete Special Forces operations.
+As director, the incumbent is responsible for the provision of special forces capability to MoD, and holds operational command for discrete special forces operations.

 History

 The post of Colonel SAS (Special Air Service) was created in 1964; this post evolved into Director SAS with the post holder commanding the SAS corps from 1969.

 In March 1987, the post of Director SAS became Director Special Forces; it consisted of the Army's Special Air Service, Royal Navy's Special Boat Service and the Army's 14 Intelligence Company under the command of the DSF, who held the rank of brigadier, and with a Deputy, who held the rank of colonel.